discourse/rails_multisite/README.md

 ### CDN origin support

-To avoid needing to configure many origins you can consider using `RailsMultisite::ConnectionManagement.asset_hostname`
+To avoid needing to configure many origins you can consider using `RailsMultisite::ConnectionManagement.asset_hostnames`

 When configured, requests to `asset_hostname`?__ws=another.host.name will be re-routed to the correct site.
 Cookies will be stripped on all incoming requests.